 The committee currently works under the patronage and support of the Jordanian government, and includes members from both Jerusalem and Amman.

-Bashir Muwaswis, 62, makes and restores the windows of both religious sites.
-For 32 years, Muwaswis has been taking care of the interior aesthetics of both sites, having taken over the craft after his father retired.
-He mostly works alone in a run-down workshop adjoining the al-Aqsa mosque, on the al-Haram al-Sharif [Noble Sanctuary] compound.
+Bashir Muwaswis, who was 62 when Al Jazeera interviewed him in 2014 and has since retired, used to make and restore the windows of both religious sites.
+For more than 30 years, Muwaswis took care of the interior aesthetics of both sites, having taken over the craft after his father retired.
+He mostly worked alone in a run-down workshop adjoining the Al-Aqsa mosque.

-“Every square metre of a window requires between 140 and 150 hours of work, or approximately 25 days,” Muwaswis said.
+“Every square metre of a window requires between 140 and 150 hours of work, or approximately 25 days,” Muwaswis said at the time.
 “Before manufacturing the actual window, I go back to the original drawings and spend a lot of time on colour harmony.
 I particularly like the combination of blue, yellow, green, and red.”